openmobilityfoundation/mobility-data-specification/geography/README.md

 | `effective_date`   | [timestamp][ts] | Optional   | The date at which a Geography is considered "live".
 Must be at or after `publish_date`.
 | `publish_date`     | [timestamp][ts] | Required   | Time that the geography was published, i.e. made immutable                                             |
 | `prev_geographies` | UUID[]    | Optional   | Unique IDs of prior geographies replaced by this one                                   |

 [Top][toc]

+### Previous Geographies

+Obsoleting or otherwise changing a geography is accomplished by publishing a new geography with the `prev_geographies` field, which is a list of UUID references to the geography or geographies superseded by the new geography.
+The previous geographies are also published in the `/geographies` endpoint.
+Using it allows agencies to look back historically at previously published geographies, for analysis, historic reference, or an auditable change trail.

+This field is optional can be omitted by the publishing Agency.

+[Top][toc]